HuaTrung/huatrung.github.io/_posts/2019-03-29-p1-introduction-apache-kafka.md

 <br><br><br>
  ![Complicated process](/assets/img/blog/content/ds2.png)
 <br><br><br><br>
-After running 3 months, you realize that each integration generate some difficulties:
+But somewhere down the road, you realize that each integration generate some difficulties:
 <ul>
     <li>- Protocol: How the data is transported ( TCP, REST, ....)</li>
     <li>- Data format : How the data is parsed and extracted ( JSON, CSV, Binary, ... )</li>